akullpp/chrysanthium/posts/2018-07-03-load-symlinked-dependencies-with-webpack.md

 ---
-title: "Load symlinked dependencies with webpack"
+title: 'Load symlinked dependencies with webpack'
 date: 2018-07-03
 tags: post
-permalink: /load-symlinked-dependencies-with-webpack
+path: /load-symlinked-dependencies-with-webpack
 ---

 Sometimes you need to use a specific webpack loader for a dependency which is only available locally as a symlink via `npm link`.
 This might be the case if you require the processing of certain file types or the transpilation of ES2015+ files with `babel-loader` as it was in my case with [Storybook](https://storybook.js.org/).
 Unfortunately, if you face hidden webpack configurations like in [create-react-app](https://github.com/facebook/create-react-app) or aforementioned Storybook this won't work out of the box and requires to overwrite the defaults.